freeipa/freeipa/workshop.rst

 On ``server``, start the FreeIPA server installation program::

-  [server]$ sudo ipa-server-install --no-host-dns
+  [server]$ sudo ipa-server-install --no-host-dns --mkhomedir

 The ``--no-host-dns`` argument is needed because there is no DNS PTR resolution for the Vagrant environment.
 For production deployment, this important sanity check should not be skipped.
+The ``--mkhomedir`` flag configure PAM to create missing home directories when users log into the host for the first time.
+FreeIPA supports automount so consider using that for production deployments.

 You will be asked a series of questions.
 Accept the defaults for most of the questions, except as outlined below.

 Configure FreeIPA's DNS server::